- Our Firm

 - Alleviating pressure on the umbilical cord

-- Monitor the oxygen levels for the baby and the mother
+- Monitor the oxygen levels of the baby and the mother

 Your doctor might utilize continuous electrical fetal monitoring (EFM) and sensors over your abdomen to monitor your baby’s heartbeats and your contractions.
-Or, they could also take a small blood sample from your baby or place a fetal scalp electrode into the scalp of your baby to monitor how they are tolerating labor.
+Or they could also take a small blood sample from your baby or place a fetal scalp electrode into your baby’s scalp to monitor how they tolerate labor.

 Like all surgeries, C-sections come with some risks.
-Major complications are rare with Cesarean sections, though, so when taking into consideration the fact that a baby could be born with brain damage through a vaginal birth, the choice to perform a C-section is obvious.
+Significant complications are rare with Cesarean sections, though, so considering that a baby could be born with brain damage through a vaginal birth, the choice to perform a C-section is obvious.

-Any patient can request a C-section.
-It is ultimately up to the mother to make that decision.
+Although any patient can request a C-section, it is ultimately up to the mother to make that decision.
 Currently, C-section rates in the U.S. are 31.7% of all deliveries.

 A mother may need a C-section in the following circumstances:

 - She had a prior C-section or other previous surgery that could interfere with birth

 - There is more than one child in the womb

 C-sections are harder to recover from than vaginal births.
 A vaginal birth takes two to four weeks to recover from, while a C-section can take up to six weeks to recover.

 Babies who were born from C-sections are more vulnerable to issues such as: